verlenmot/weather-project/documentation/packages/ingestion.md

 # Ingestion package

-Purpose: retrieve data from the API, perform error handling, and ingest it into a Spark Dataframe.
+Purpose: retrieve data from the API, perform exception handling, and ingest it into a Spark DataFrame.

 ## ApiRequest

-### ApiConnectionForecast
+### apiConnection

-Objective: connect to the forecast API and retrieve necessary data and metadata.
+Objective: connect to the API (realtime or forecast) and retrieve necessary data and metadata.

 Inputs: